redoper1/keboola-wr-sftp-webdav/README.md

 * Hostname - SFTP or WebDAV hostname.
 * Username - SFTP or WebDAV username.
 * Password - SFTP or WebDAV password, will be encrypted.
 * Protocol - sftp/webdav.
-Default value set to sftp.
+Default value is set to sftp.
+* Gzip - (sftp only).
+Boolean value which specifies whether the output is going to be compressed or not.
+Default value is set to false.
 * Remote path - any remote path where the files will be uploaded.
-Default value set to '/'.
+Default value is set to '/'.
 * Append datetime - true/false.
-Default value set to false.
+Default value is set to false.
+* Datetime format - you can customize the datetime format.
+The default value is YYYY-MM-DD_HH:mm:ss.
 * Trust unsecured certificate - true/false.
-Default value set to true.
+Default value is set to true.

 ### The default options

 The required parameters are **Hostname**, **Username** and **Password**.
 There must be a non-empty value for each of these parameter in the input configuration.
 If not, the execution will failed. **Note**: hostname parameter should contain a port, in the form **domain:port**.
 If you omit the port, a default ones for sftp/webdav are going to be applied.

-The output may contain a datetime value (format: YYYY-MM-DD_HH:mm:ss).
+The output may contain a datetime value (default format is: YYYY-MM-DD_HH:mm:ss, but you can customize it).
 If there is an attribute **Append datetime** in cofiguration and contains **true** value, the output file(s) will contain that information.

+You can also compress the output with **gzip**.
+This option is currently available only for sftp.
+The default value is set to false.

 Another attribute is called **Protocol**.
 The default value is **sftp**, which is used if this attribute is missing in configuration.
 The other option is **webdav** as described above.